 You can control who has the ability to start a conversation with your team and tailor the level of support you offer.
 This lets you encourage some users or leads to search your Help Center, or take advantage of other self-serve options instead.

-You can define a different set of rules for each of these options:
+You can define a different set of rules separately for:

 For example, to only show the Send us a message button to visitors on a certain page, select Let visitors start a conversation, then click + Add display conditions.